Processing options

 Allows to influence the number of extracted keypoints.

-• Auto (Default): PIX4Dmatic automatically determines the optimal number of keypoints to extract.
+• Auto (default): PIX4Dmatic automatically determines the optimal number of keypoints to extract.

 • Custom: Directs PIX4Dmatic to identify a specific number of keypoints, image content permitting.